P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 ## Run the image
-This step will launch and run the image and after it completes the setup process, you will land into a bash shell waiting for your input.
+* This step will launch and run the image and after it completes the setup process, you will land into a bash shell waiting for your input.
 If the image is not already present, this statement will download it from Docker Hub or uses the build already present on the local machine.

     docker run -ti -p 4040:4040 -p 8080:8080 -p 8081:8081 -p 9999:9999 -h spark --name=spark p7hb/p7hb-docker-mllib-twitter-sentiment:1.6.2

-Please note the following:
+Please note:

  * `root` is the user we logged into.
  * `spark` is the container name.